crate/crate-howtos/docs/admin/rolling-upgrade.rst

 Step 6: Enable allocations
 --------------------------

-Last but not least when all nodes are updated you can re-enable allocations again that have been disabled in the first step:
+Finally, when all nodes are updated you can re-enable allocations again that have been disabled in the first step:

 .. code-block:: psql